-By Guest Blogger, Kathleen Thorell
+By Kathleen Thorell

 I knew my daughter had a small bladder when we potty trained her at age three.
 All my friends were telling stories of their children, the “camels” who were going hours and hours without ever having to go on the potty.
 This was so foreign to me.
-My daughter easily went every 30 minutes.
+My daughter easily went to the bathroom every 30 minutes.
 Gradually, her bladder matured and she can now make it several hours without going.

 At her four year old visit with our pediatrician, I asked about her wearing pull ups at night.
 She had mastered the daytime, but night time was another story.
 She often leaked through a pull up, too. (until I found a good fit for her- Kroger’s Nite Time Pull ups, the cheapest ones!)
 The doctor had no worries.
 He explained that eventually her bladder would mature and grow, and she would be able to make it through the night or become aware of when she had to go.
 Throughout her 4th year, my daughter noticed that friends and relatives didn’t wear pull ups at night…some even younger than her!
 It started to bother her, but she didn’t like the idea of leaking either.